-- S q73 talk with me about what I plan to do after high school. - S q74 encourage me to continue my education after high school. - S q75 provide me with information about the college application process. - S q76 help me plan for how to meet my future career goals. - S q79 encourage students of all races, ethnicities, genders, cultures, and backgrounds to take - challenging classes. - S q80 advise me to take advanced courses.
+- S q73 talk with me about what I plan to do after high school. - S q74 encourage me to continue my education after high school. - S q75 provide me with information about the college application process. - S q76 help me plan for how to meet my future career goals.

+S q79 encourage students of all races, ethnicities, genders, cultures, and backgrounds to take challenging classes.